 - (a) Lighting for indoor cultivation must have a minimum of 1.9 Photosynthetic Photon Efficacy (PPE). - (b) Lighting for greenhouses: - i.
-The envelop must have a minimum u-factor of 0.7. - ii.
-If a greenhouse uses lighting fixtures to supplement the sun, the cultivation lighting must have a minimum of 1.7 PPE, except that if a greenhouse has a total connected lighting load of less than 40 kilowatts it is exempt from lighting requirements.
+The envelop must have a minimum u-factor of 0.7.

 2.5.5 Energy Standards for Dehumidification

 Cannabis Establishments shall have one year from the date of licensure to come into compliance with the following requirements: